turingschool/curriculum/source/academy/workshops/ideabox/tdd_minitest.markdown

 ### Implementing Rank

 We also want to be able to rank ideas.
-The API for this will be to say `like!` on the idea:
+The API for this will be to say `like!` on the idea.

+You can add a new test inside of the IdeaTest class in your test file.

 ```ruby
 def test_ideas_can_be_liked